Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

-The variety (in the sense of universal algebra~\cite{Burris}) of left regular bands is well known to generated by the three-element left regular band $L=\{0,+,-\}$ with the multiplication table in Table~\ref{multtableL}.
-See~\cite[Propositiion~7.3.2]{qtheor}.
+\nomenclature[L, 13]{$L = \{0, +, -\}$}{three-element left regular band} The variety (in the sense of universal algebra~\cite{Burris}) of left regular bands is well known to be generated by the three-element left regular band $L=\{0,+,-\}$ with the multiplication table in Table~\ref{multtableL}.
+See~\cite[Proposition~7.3.2]{qtheor}.

 One can view $L$ as the monoid of self-mappings of $[-1,1]$ (acting on the left) generated by the identity map $r_0$, and the constant maps $r_{\pm}$ with image $\pm 1$.
 When we come to the relationship between hyperplane face semigroups and zonotopes, described later on, this way of thinking about $L$ will make sense because $L$ is the face monoid of the hyperplane arrangement in $\mathbb R$ with the origin as the hyperplane and $[-1,1]$ is the corresponding zonotope.
 In oriented matroid theory, elements of $L^n$ are called \emph{covectors} .
 Note that $\partial L=\{-,+\}$.